Alihosseinian/Silver-score-sheet/README.md

 ## description

-This project is about how to score a board game called Silver.
+This project is about how to score a board game called Silver score sheet.
 In this game, the people who get the least points are the winners.
 Also, the entered information remains in the memory until the reset key is pressed.